GRZ29/GRZ29/README.md

 I am a person capable of working independently or in a team.
 Excellent verbal and written communication skills, organizational skills, multitasking ability in a high pressure environment, detail oriented with a strong initiative-taking work ethic and committed to professional excellence.

 Skills: I have experience in technologies such as: React, NodeJs, Axios, Git, Github, JavaScript, Java, Bootstrap, C #, PHP, CSS, Razor, ASP.NET, Entity Frameworks in addition to having experience in agile frameworks such as Scrum.
-I also have experience in layered development exructures such as Clean Architecture, Solid or MVC among others, I also had the opportunity to work with databases "Sql Server, MySql, Oracle".
+I also have experience in layered development exructures such as Clean Architecture, Solid or MVC among others, I also had the opportunity to work with databases "Sql Server, PostgresSQL, MySql, Oracle".
 I have several personal projects to which I integrate security such as "JWT, Safe Routes, Virtual Domain Changes".
 I always try to learn more and keep growing, to be optimistic and always give my best effort.
 Ty for reading